offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![Bambu Studio Prepare screen fuzzy skin painting example](bambu_studio_prepare_fuzzy_skin_painting_example.png) ![Bambu Studio Preview screen fuzzy skin painting example](bambu_studio_preview_fuzzy_skin_painting_example.png)

-Tools options and controls are nearly exactly the same as those for normal object painting.
+Tool options and controls are nearly exactly the same as those for normal object painting.
 Select a **Tool type** and the tools configuration options will show up directly underneath.
 Regardless of the tool type, ...

-* using the **left** mouse button on the object to paint where fuzzy paint should exist.
+* use the **left** mouse button on the object to paint where fuzzy paint should exist.
-* using the **right** mouse button on the object to paint where fuzzy paint should not exist (removes paint if it exists).
+* use the **right** mouse button on the object to paint where fuzzy paint should not exist (removes paint if it exists).

 To move the viewport rather than paint (e.g., move camera, rotate camera, and zoom camera), use the same viewport controls as normal *with the exception that any mouse button presses required are not on the object to be painted*.